 Sometimes in quite moments, he enters into another realm of awareness and recognises himself as a bundle of instincts urges, drives, desires and will which make him wear masks of different shades and textures This is his instinctive or dynamic personality or can be called the inner self.

-Rarely one is able to transcend his body, mind and intellect to perceive those extraordinary moment that he is part of the cosmic consciousness which manifests itself in around beings in this universe.
+Rarely one is able to transcend his body, mind and intellect to perceive those extraordinary moments that he is part of the cosmic consciousness which manifests itself in around beings in this universe.

-He then experiences that he has no separate existence except as a part of cosmic pattern; that the life within him continuous with that in the life within him is continuous with that in the flowers, trees, birds and other beings. this realization is due to his cosmic personality or the true self.
-Glimpses of such experiences are seen in the lives of mystic saints poets, artist, etc. The ecstatic joy of Wordsworth on seeing the daffodils and that of Rama Krishna Paramahamsa observing the flight of a flock of white crones with their snow white wings against the background of dark cloud laid sky are well known.
+He then experiences that he has no separate existence except as a part of cosmic pattern, that the life within him continuous with that in the life within him is continuous with that in the flowers, trees, birds and other beings.
+This realization is due to his cosmic personality or the true self.
+Glimpses of such experiences are seen in the lives of mystic saints, poets, artist, etc. The ecstatic joy of Wordsworth on seeing the daffodils and that of Rama Krishna Paramahamsa observing the flight of a flock of white cranes with their snow white wings against the background of dark cloud laid sky, are well known.

 A large number of environmental influences mould the life pattern of an individual.
 Disharmony in any one of these result either in disease or crime or abnormal behaviour.
 The symptoms of chronic stress are produced by the egocentric personality protesting against its dissolution and expressing its unwillingness to surrender itself.